Heart health is one of the main concerns for both men and women in the United States.

 That means when you surround yourself with positive people, chances are, you will have a more positive outlook as well.

-A positive outlook can help improve your eating habits, reduce anxiety and depression, lower stress, and increase your sense of purpose.
+A positive outlook can help improve your eating habits, lower stress, and increase your sense of purpose.
 All of which can help improve your heart health.

 In fact, one piece of research published in 2016 showed that having a positive outlook on life was a common trait amongst centurions, that is, people who have lived 100+ years (6).